Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 <p align="center"><img src="plots/r2HistPricePrediction.png" /></p>

-Below shows some of the better performing models and how their model prediction compares to the test data.
+Below shows some of the better performing models and how their model prediction compares to the test data:

 <p align="center"><img src="plots/Audi_A8_Plot.png" /></p>